Tookany Creek @ SPS: Restoring, Reconnecting, Reimagining

 Hello,

-I am an Abington resident and I am writing in support of the Tookany Creek Restoration at SPS concept that has been shared with SPS, the EAC & STC.
-I am glad SPS is rebuilding here, and I would love to see this project also fix a damaged stretch of Tookany Creek behind their site.
+I am an Abington resident and I am writing in support of the Tookany Creek at SPS concept that has now been shared with Township officials and commissioners.

 Sincerely,